hbctraining/scRNA-seq_online/README.md

 ### Learning Objectives

-- Understand the considerations when designing a single-cell RNA-seq experiment
+- Explain common considerations when designing a single-cell RNA-seq experiment
 - Discuss the steps involved in taking raw single-cell RNA-sequencing data and generating a count (gene expression) matrix
 - Compute and assess QC metrics at every step in the workflow
 - Cluster cells based on expression data and derive the identity of the different cell types present